Hypergraph Neural Network with State Space Models for Node Classification: Hypergraph Neural Network with State Space Model (HGMN)

-In a standard graph, edges connect pairs of nodes, while in a hypergraph, a hyperedge can connect several nodes that share common characteristics.
-This allows a simple graph to be restructured into a hypergraph.
-A hypergraph \( G_H = (V_H, E_H, W_H) \) is defined with \( H \) represented as \( \theta(v, e) \), where \( \theta(v, e) \) is either $0$ or $1$, signifying whether node $v$ belongs to a hyperedge $e$. \( V_H \) denotes the set of nodes, \( E_H \) represents the set of hyperedges, and \( W_H \) is the hyperedge weight matrix.
-The degree of a hyperedge is given by:
+To extend traditional pairwise graphs into higher-order structures, HGMN relies on hypergraph construction.
+Unlike a standard graph, where an edge connects only two nodes, a hypergraph allows a hyperedge to connect multiple nodes that share common characteristics, thereby capturing richer relationships among them.
+Formally, a hypergraph is defined as $G_H = (V_H, E_H, W_H)$, where $V_H$ denotes the set of nodes, $E_H$ the set of hyperedges, and $W_H$ the hyperedge weight matrix.
+The incidence relation is described by $\theta(v, e) \in \{0, 1\}$, which indicates whether node $v$ belongs to hyperedge $e$.
+Based on this definition, the degree of a hyperedge and node is given by: